Pekno/cv-react/DEVELOPER.md

 2. **Sub-components**: Each section has its own specialized sub-components
 3. **Composition over Inheritance**: Component behavior is extended through composition rather than inheritance

+### Asset Management

+The project uses Vite's asset handling system for optimized processing of images and other assets:

+1. **Static Assets in src/assets/**:
+   - Images, icons, and other static assets should be placed in appropriate subdirectories of `src/assets/`
+   - These assets should be imported directly in component or data files using ES Module imports
+   - Example: `import profilePicture from "../assets/profiles/picture.jpg";`

+2. **Public Assets in public/ directory**:
+   - PDF files and other assets that should be directly accessible should be placed in the `public/` directory
+   - These are referenced with absolute paths
+   - Example: `const resumeUrl = "/pdf/resume.pdf";`

+This approach ensures assets are properly processed, optimized, and included in production builds, with correct paths in Docker deployments.

 ## Build Optimization System

 ### Vite Plugin for Section Analysis